astrohart/MFR/MFR.FileSystem.Retrievers/README.md

-Implementers of this method have a guarantee that the `rootFolderPath` parameter contains a fully-qualified pathname of a folder that exists on the disk, and that the [ProjectFileRenamerConfig](#P-MFR-Settings-ConfigurationComposedObjectBase-ProjectFileRenamerConfig 'MFR.Settings.ConfigurationComposedObjectBase.ProjectFileRenamerConfig') property is set to a valid object instance reference.
+Implementers of this method have a guarantee that the `rootFolderPath` parameter contains a fully-qualified pathname of a folder that exists on the file system, and that the [ProjectFileRenamerConfig](#P-MFR-Settings-ConfigurationComposedObjectBase-ProjectFileRenamerConfig 'MFR.Settings.ConfigurationComposedObjectBase.ProjectFileRenamerConfig') property is set to a valid object instance reference.